 Returning Students: Notifications are sent via e-mail.

-In mid-March, NMU begins e-mailing (NMU e-mail account) outstanding requirements or additional documentation requests to returning students.
+In December, NMU begins e-mailing (NMU e-mail account) outstanding requirements or additional documentation requests to returning students.

 In mid-June, NMU begins e-mailing award notifications to returning students via their NMU e-mail account.
 Log onto your MyNMU account to view your financial aid eligibility and to accept or decline your Federal student loans.

 This is such a critical point that it bears a second notation.
 If we e-mail or send postal mail to you, it means we have a question!
 Please respond as quickly as possible.
 Additional information regarding outstanding verification documents can be viewed on your MyNMU account.
 Be sure to check both the "Student Requirements" link and the "Active Messages" link.
 Instruction on how to view your financial aid can be found here.